felix-interactive/web-interpreter-wiki/README.md

-# web-interpreter-wiki
+# Web Interpreter Wiki

-Documentation of the web-interpreter
+Documentation of the web-interpreter provided over at Felix Interactive.
+Mainly used for transition and general documentation of how the Web Interpreter works! **A work in progress.**